 A site-to-site VPN allows you to establish a secure connection over the Internet between multiple networking appliances, allowing your users to better connect to resources across multiple remote offices.

 For a D200 to D200 setup

-- At least one D200 is configured as the initiator hosting the VPN server.
+- The primary D200 is configured as the initiator hosting the VPN server.
 To configure a D200 VPN server, read this article.

 - Configured D200 subnets cannot overlap.